cscarvalho/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Answer: Use the mean for the for the 5-minute interval.
+Answer: Use the mean for the 5-minute interval.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.